segeljakt/macro-magic/README.md

 # MacroMagic - Cool C Macros

-This is a collection of interesting and useful macros for the C pre-processor.
+This is a collection of strange macros for the C pre-processor.
 Currently, the following macros are available:

 # MultiType